39 Reasons Why We Love Long Beach

 The Aquarium of the Pacific is located at 100 Aquarium Way.
 Harbor Breeze Cruises is located next to the aquarium.
 Check their website or call (562) 432-4900 for information on cruise schedules.

-famous home built in 1932, dubbed "Skinny House."
+There are plenty of neat historical buildings and landmarks to check out.
+Since Long Beach was built in the 20th century, there's a lot of history when it comes to cool landmarks and historical buildings.
+In the historic Rose Park neighborhood sits a famous home built in 1932, dubbed "Skinny House."
 It's so thin that it even has a Guinness Book of World Records award for being the narrowest house in the nation.
 The three-story house is just a mere nine-feet wide.
 Tucked away in Bixby Hill is the Rancho Los Alamitos historic ranch and gardens.
 You can tour the historic 7.5-acre premises that became Rancho Los Alamitos back in 1833.
 The ranch is still decked out in old furniture, serving as a time capsule to the past.
 You can check out the barn that have live animals walking around, and roam through the gardens.
 And did we mention it's free to visit?
 There are also plenty of cool historic buildings within Long Beach's historic districts where you can check out the architecture of homes built in the early to mid 1900s, from Spanish Colonial Revival to Craftsman and Tudor Revival homes.
 And then there are all the Art Deco buildings from the Lafayette Hotel to the Long Beach Skating Palace and Acres of Books.
 For a full list of all the historical landmarks in Long Beach, visit this website.